 Travel Wild, Travel Safe.
 Tiffany Coates gives her top tips on travelling and safety in the wildest

 Tiffany Coates is probably the world’s foremost female adventure motorcyclist.
 She’s ridden over 300,000 miles, crossing every continent and some of them, several times.
 Her list of far flung places that she has visited is almost endless and includes some gems that many only dream of reaching. – Timbuctoo, Outer Mongolia, Tibet, Madagascar and Borneo to name just a few.
 To say she’s been there and done it would be a huge understatement and her wealth of experience in overland travel has led her to a role as one of the world’s leading freelance motorcycle guides, and to add another string to her bow, she is also a highly qualified self defence tutor.
+Here's Tiff's top ten tips for staying safe on your travels:

 With over 300,000 miles of adventure overland travel under her belt.
 Is there anyone better placed to lead a masterclass on safety in the wildest places than Tiffany Coates?